Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 5 Report.md

 This week was my first experience working with the Photon 2 IoT system, and it required both quick learning and considerable effort to achieve a high-quality outcome.
 I didn’t just follow the provided instructions—I took extra steps to enhance both the hardware and software components.
 Here is a detailed breakdown of my contributions and improvements:

 1. **Simplified Circuit Design:**
    After analyzing the original circuit, I quickly identified ways to make the design more streamlined and efficient.
 By simplifying the circuit, I was able to reduce complexity and potential points of failure, significantly improving the overall functionality of the hardware.
+The following two diagrams shows how I simplify the circuit design.
    <img width="500" alt="Learning Rhino" src="assets/Week5/1-button_led_pulse.png">
    <img width="500" alt="Learning Rhino" src="assets/Week5/1-button_led_pulse - simplified.png">

 3. **Button Replacement and Knowledge Sharing:**
    I took the initiative to study the mechanics of different types of buttons.
 By replacing the 4-leg button with a more efficient 2-leg button, I enhanced the hardware design.
 Furthermore, I didn’t stop there—I shared this newfound knowledge with classmates, teaching them how to make similar improvements to their projects.